AI-sandbox/MergeGenome/readmes/README_11_evaluate_with_pca_plots.md

 * -w, --figure-width INT, Figure width of plot (optional).
 Default=26.
 * -i, --figure-height INT, Figure height of plot (optional).
 Default=15.
 * -s, --size-points INT, Size of points in plot (optional).
 Default=15.
+* -a, --alpha, FLOAT, Transparency of points in plot (optional).
+Default=0.7.
 * -cq, --color-points-query STR, Color of query points in the plot (optional).
+Default=#EBD0A1.
+* -cr, --color-points-reference STR, Color of reference points in the plot (optional).
 Default=#259988.
-* -cr, --color-points-reference STR, Color of reference points in the plot (optional).
-Default=#EBD0A1.
 * -d, --debug PATH, Path to .log/.txt file to store info/debug messages (optional).

+**Output**

+* A .png image with the first PCA components.
+The .png image will have the name 'trained_query' if only the query is provided, 'trained_both_projected_both' if both the query and the reference are provided and 'trained_query_projected_both.png' if both datasets are provided and `--train_query` flag is True.
+* If --debug, a .log or .txt file with information regarding the dimensions of the data (number of samples and number of SNPs), the chromosomes in each file, and the amount of common markers found.

 `Examples`